Planning is the basis for success. Any success first starts with planning.

 This is how I became successful.

-Imagine yourself at the end of 2018.
-What do you want for yourself and your life in 2018?
+Imagine yourself at the end of the year.
+What do you want for yourself and your life this year?

 - What do you want to own?

 - How much money do you want to make?

 - What do you want to experience?

 Consider planning the following areas of your life.

 For each of these areas of your life, write down 10-20 goals for 2018.

 These goals should have a long-term impact on your life.
 These dreams are strategically important for your success this year and in years to come.